Your Transfer Experience

 Study Abroad: FSU offers an array of international programs designed to satisfy liberal arts, internship, and career exploration interests within a global context.

-Transfer Genius: Experienced transfer students volunteer to mentor, train, and connect with prospective, incoming, and new transfers to help them acclimate to the FSU Experience.
+Transfer Community Mentors: Experienced transfer students volunteer to mentor, train, and connect with prospective, incoming, and new transfers to help them acclimate to the FSU Experience.

 Transfer Leadership Institute: Transfer students participate in workshops, interest groups, peer mentoring, and a weekend retreat.
 Interested students can apply for membership in August and November.